AdobeDocs/uxp-indesign/src/pages/resources/recipes/indesign-events/index.md

     console.log(myString);
 }
 ```
-When you run the preceding script and place a file, InDesign displays following information in sequence, and on the console:
+When you run the preceding script and place a file, InDesign displays the following information in sequence, and on the console:
 1. Document name
 2. Application name